baturinsky/Scala-Ecc/README.md

 #Elliptic Curve Cryptography in Scala

 This is a library for ECDSA signing, written completely in Scala.
-Only extra lib used is Base64 encoding, written by Robert Harder in Java.

 Tested to be compatible with Stanford Javascript Crypto Library.